yiisoft/user/README.md

 `Yiisoft\User\Method\ApiAuth` is used to authenticate users in the API clients.
 If authentication is failed, it returns the response from the `Yiisoft\Auth\Middleware\Authentication::authenticationFailureHandler` handler.

-In order to use `Yiisoft\User\Method\ApiAuth` as an authentication method, you need to define it as an implementation of `Yiisoft\Auth\AuthenticationMethodInterface` in the DI configuration
+In order to use `Yiisoft\User\Method\ApiAuth` as an authentication method, you need to define it as an implementation of `Yiisoft\Auth\AuthenticationMethodInterface` in the DI container configuration

 `config/web/di/auth.php`: